 CSA stands for Community Supported Agriculture.
 As a CSA subscriber or “member,” you typically pay upfront to receive a box of fresh, locally grown produce, meats, flowers, or other local products throughout the growing season.
 By making one payment at the beginning of the season, CSA members make an investment in a farm and provide valuable financial support to help that farm cover early production costs like seeds, soil amendments, and equipment repairs.
-Joining a CSA is a great way to support a local farm, and develop a long term relationship with your farmers!
+Joining a CSA is a great way to support a local farm and develop a long term relationship with your farmers!
+Learn more about CSAs.

-Find farms offering CSAs throughout Western North Carolina and the Southern Appalachian Mountains in our printed Local Food Guide or online at appalachiangrown.org.
+Find farms offering CSAs throughout Western North Carolina and the Southern Appalachian Mountains in Full Share, our printed CSA guide available in January, or online at appalachiangrown.org.